Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 FileNotFoundError: [Errno 2] No such file or directory: 'mylib/header.txt'

 statement, BUILD file generation is not smart enough to know what to do.
-We’ll edit the BUILD file by hand.
+To fix this, you need edit the BUILD file by hand.

-Since it’s a runtime dependency, we want to list it as a data
+Since it’s a runtime dependency, you need to list it as a data

 declaration: